CATEGORY: GRASS VALLEY

 PHOTO: MARY AND JEAN AT TIME OF BIRTHDAY PARTY.
 (MARY’S HAIR WAS SHORT BECAUSE SHE WAS ALWAYS CUTTING IT)

 When I was seven and Mary was eight years old, Mary and I were invited to a birthday party at a house that was large enough to hold many children.
 After the cake and ice cream and the opening of presents, all the children were led in playing games by the mother and aunt of the birthday child.
 We were instructed to form a circle for a game of “Flying Dutchmen.”
 One little boy who was from some other place and didn’t know the other children was shyly standing back seemingly afraid to join in.
 My sister Mary smiled at him and held out her hand to bring him into the circle.
 I looked at her in astonishment and admiration.
 What a generous and kind thing to do!
 And brave too!
 I, myself, was too shy to have offered my hand to a strange boy.
 I have forgotten who had the birthday and only vaguely remember where the house was, but I have never forgotten that moment.
-Mary was a role model for me and although she later became very rigid in her religious and moral beliefs, she was generous all her life.
+Mary was a role model for me and although she later became very rigid in her religion and judgmental in her moral beliefs, she was generous all her life.